Avaya-Infinity/omni-sdk-web/messaging.md

 ### Waiting for message to be sent

-The `sendMessage()` API returns a `Promise` that resolves with the `Message` object corresponding to the message that sent.
+The `sendMessage()` API returns a `Promise` that resolves with the [`Message`](https://glowing-carnival-jnk6qpo.pages.github.io/types/_avaya_infinity_omni_sdk_messaging.Message.html) object corresponding to the message that sent.
 This object contains unique `messageId` of this message and other details.

 ### Message delivery

 The Client must listen to the the Message Delivered event to be notified when the messages that were sent by the User are delivered to the Avaya Infinity™ platform.
 To do so the Client use the `addMessageDeliveredListener()` method on the Conversation object to register the Message Delivered event listener.
-The `addMessageDeliveredListener()` method the listener function as the argument.
-The listener will be called with the Message object corresponding to the message that sent.
-The Message object contains unique `messageId` of this message and other details.
+The `addMessageDeliveredListener()` method takes a function as the argument.
+This function will be called with the [`MessageEvent`](https://glowing-carnival-jnk6qpo.pages.github.io/interfaces/_avaya_infinity_omni_sdk_messaging.MessageEvent.html) object corresponding to the message that was sent.
+The `MessageEvent` object contains unique `messageId` of this message and other details.

 ```ts
 function showTickOnUI(message) {